haiyi-bespoke/readme_test/README.md

   ```

 + #### Total Project Valuation
-  the  dollar amount of all active contracts
+  the total dollar amount of all active contracts

   ```json
   {